UCLOrengoGroup/genome3d-openapi-client/README.md

 ### `Can't locate <Module>.pm in @INC ...`

+This tool is written in Perl and depends on a number of useful modules.
+These modules have been included in this project, however this error suggests your machine is having problems accessing them (differences in OS/architecture).
-A number of dependencies have been included in this project.
-If there are issues accessing these dependencies on your machine then (assuming you have access to `cpanm`) executing the following command in the root directory should help:
+If you have access to `cpanm`, then executing the following command in the root directory of this project should help:

 ```
 $ cpanm -L extlib --installdeps .